AntKirill/TranslationMethods/README.md

 is automatically run.

-If something goes wrong the message abuot it appers on stderr.
+If something goes wrong the message about it appers on stderr.